-While it is widely understood that Python is not the fastest programming language availabe, where it is lacking in speed it makes up for this in versatility.
+While it is widely understood that Python is not the fastest programming language available, where it is lacking in speed it makes up for this in versatility.
 Python is used to build professional quality software for both web services and standalone applications.

 Python keeps evolving

-In keeping pace with modern software development practises each revision of Python encompasses new and useful features.
+In keeping pace with modern software development practices each revision of Python encompasses new and useful features.
 For example, asynchronous operations and coroutines are now standard parts of the language which makes it easier to write apps in Python that perform concurrent processing.

 Python is essentially used as a scripting and automation language.
 Python is also used to automate application GUIs or interactions with web browsers or to do system configuration and provisioning in tools like Ansible and Salt.

 Command-line and cross-platform GUI applications can both be created with Python and deployed as self-contained executables.
 While Python does not have the native ability to generate a standalone binary from a script, third-party packages such as cx Freeze and Pylnstaller are used to achieve this.

 One of the fastest moving areas in the IT industry at large is sophisticated data analysis and is also one of Python’s primary use cases.
 Python is the most popular high-level command interface for machine learning libraries and other numerical algorithms since most of the libraries used for data science or machine learning have Python interfaces.